Back to Blog

 Feeding Tips for Childcare Providers and Teachers!

-- Kids benefit from being able to choose which foods they want to eat.
-Some childcare centres that I have visited are practicing family-style serving where foods are offered in bowls in the centre of the table and children can use tongs to choose foods to put on their own plate.
+• Kids benefit from being able to choose which foods they want to eat.
+Some childcare centres that I have visited practice family-style serving where foods are offered in bowls in the centre of the table and children can use tongs to choose foods to put on their own plate.

-- The adults’ job is to decide where, when, and what is being offered to eat and the child’s job is to decide how much to eat or whether to eat at all.
+• The caregiver’s role is to decide where, when, and what is being offered to eat and the child’s role is to decide how much to eat or whether to eat at all.
 This is called the Division of Responsibility (Ellyn Satter).

 References: